Terravita Golf Homes for Sale

-This is not ultra-exclusive private golf and not destination public golf.
+Terravita Golf is desert golf designed for daily life, this is not ultra-exclusive private golf and not destination public golf.
 Terravita sits comfortably in between as a private, member-owned club inside a large, well-run guard-gated community, offering predictable access, strong conditioning, and a course that plays fairly across a wide range of skill levels.

 Terravita works because it’s livable — for golfers, for non-golfers, and for long-term owners.